BroadbandForum/usp-test/02-authentication-and-access-control.md

     }
     ```

-2. Send a Set message to the EUT with the following structure:
+2. Send an Operate message to the EUT with the following structure:

     ```{filter=pbv type=Msg}
     header {